AutoTuningAssociation/benchmark_hub/README.md

 - AMD W6600

 **Important:** this is a live repository, not everything is standardized.
 If you have questions or suggestions please submit an issue.

+## File structure
+- `kernels` contains for each kernel the contains the kernel files, T1 input format JSON file, and the script for the auto-tuning.
+- `cachefiles` contains the brute-forced search spaces.
+Each kernel has its own folder, which contains both a T4 format output file and an original cache file for each GPU the kernel has been brute-forced on.
+- `utilities` contains utility scripts.